December Narrative Medicine Rounds: “Writing a Biography: The Promise and Peril of Telling Someone Else’s Life,” a talk by professor Maura Spiegel

 Narrative Medicine Rounds are monthly rounds on the first Wednesday of the month during the academic year hosted by the Division of Narrative Medicine in the Department of Medical Humanities and Ethics at Columbia University Irving Medical Center.
 These events are free and open to the public.

-PLEASE NOTE: December Narrative Medicine Rounds will take place at CUIMC Bard Hall Lounge, instead of the Faculty Club.
+PLEASE NOTE: December Narrative Medicine Rounds will take place at the William Black Building, Alumni Auditorium, instead of the Faculty Club.